 2. No Expansion Gap

 After installing laminate flooring, you must leave gaps (or spaces) for the floor to acclimate.
-If you don’t leave enough expansion gap, then the laminate planks will crash against the walls putting pressure on the mid-board to lift from the surface.
-Mid laminate floor lifts are usually accompanied by small cracks, especially on the horizontal side of the laminate plank.
+If you don’t leave enough gaps between planks, they will crash against the wall or each other.
+This causes the floor to lift.
+Mid floor lifts are accompanied by small cracks, especially on the horizontal side of the plank.

-Why is Your Laminate Floor Lifting at The Edges?
+Why Are Laminate Planks Lifting at The Edges?

-Here are common reasons for laminate floors lifting at the edges:
+Here are common reasons why planks lift at the edges:

 1. Improper Fixing of The Laminate Lock

-Many people don’t know this but laminate planks have an interlocking mechanism at the side of the plank.
-Installing a laminate floor is like fixing a puzzle with the planks.
+Laminate planks have an interlocking mechanism at the side that locks planks together.
 Each plank has a slot and lock that fits into the other planks.
 The floor will rise at the edges if you don’t fix these locks properly.

-Improper fixing of the locks means that the locks on the sides of the laminate planks are not tight or locked in place.
-So when you walk over or put pressure on the laminate floor, the locks on the sides will open and cause the planks to lift.
+Improper locking means that the locks at the sides aren’t tight or locked in place.
+So, when you walk over the laminate flooring, the locks at the sides will open and cause the planks to lift.

 2. Uneven Subfloor